 Chris Cosentino

-Chris Cosentino is a passionate chef, author, cyclist, and philanthropist.
-After graduating from Johnson & Wales University, Cosentino got his professional start at some of the country’s most beloved restaurants in Washington, D.C. and then the Bay Area.
-In his first executive chef position at Incanto in San Francisco, he elevated a neighborhood Italian restaurant to the international scene.
-Cosentino helped raise awareness about sustainability and utilizing the entire animal.
-He then mastered the art of hand-crafted cured meats in creating Boccalone, a celebrated cured meat company.
+Chris Cosentino is a passionate chef, creator, and cyclist.
+The Top Chef Masters winner got his start at some of the country’s most beloved restaurants in Washington, D.C. after earning a BA at Johnson & Wales University.
+Cosentino then moved to the Bay Area and honed his skills at renowned restaurants such as Rubicon, Chez Panisse, and the Michael Mina Group.
+In his first executive chef position at Incanto in San Francisco, he elevated a neighborhood Italian restaurant to the national stage.
+Cosentino was a leader in the whole animal movement and the sustainable food movement.
+He also mastered the art of hand-crafted cured meats and created Boccalone, a celebrated artisanal salumi company.

 Hawaii Food & Wine Festival recognizes the use of diacritical markings in the modern orthography of Hawaiian language including the ‘okina [‘] or glottal stop, and the kahakō [ā] or macron.
 However, in order to ensure the best online experience for visitors to our website, these markings may be omitted throughout our site.
 We thank you for your understanding.